 A crooked smile attributes to poor psychological wellbeing because your self-esteem and smiling confidence go out of the window.
 This can result in hiding your smile through fear of judgment or simply not feeling good about yourself.
 This is a challenge for many who look after their appearance.

 We at Complete Family Dental have many different treatments available to restore a straight smile:

 - Invisalign – Clear aligners are transparent trays that can be worn around your teeth that need to be worn for a minimum of 22 hours in a day.
 Teeth will slowly begin to straighten themselves.
 For successful requires, looking after your aligners is important.

 - Traditional Braces – A very popular and older choice of treatment to straighten teeth is metal braces, which are brackets attached to teeth, tightened by wires to put pressure on the teeth to straighten them.

 - Dental Veneers – Tooth misalignment can be hidden with dental veneers, a composite thin-shaped shell that is bonded to the front surface of your teeth to provide a brand new smile.

 - Removal Of Teeth – Your jaw may be too small to accommodate teeth, and this can cause eruptions.
 This means tooth development is restricted, causing overcrowding.
 Removing teeth can free up space to allow orthodontic devices to help re-align the teeth.

 If you’re seeking support with tooth misalignment, we are here to help!
-Contact us here to check yourself in with us!
+Contact our dentist in Quakers Hill to check yourself in with us!